Asperger's Syndrome Autistic Spectrum Disorder

 - Hearing examination.

 - Assessments of children and young people for ASD cannot be rushed.
-It may not be possible to obtain sufficient evidence in one session and the child/young person may require observation in different settings, eg at school (especially in unstructured activity such as break-time) as well as clinic.
+It may not be possible to obtain sufficient evidence in one session and the child/young person may require observation in different settings - eg, at school (especially in unstructured activity such as break-time) as well as at the clinic.

-- Autistic disorder is diagnosed when an individual exhibits six or more symptoms across the three core areas.
+- ASD is diagnosed when an individual exhibits six or more symptoms across the three core areas.